Hesperocyparis abramsiana: Conservation status

 The International Union for Conservation of Nature (IUCN) added the Santa Cruz cypress to the Red List in 1998 as endangered.
 In 2011, the IUCN updated the listing to critically endangered.

 The U.S. Fish and Wildlife Service added the Santa Cruz cypress to the United States' Endangered Species Act (ESA) in 1987, listing it as endangered.
 In 2009, a 5-year review recommended the status lower from endangered to threatened.
 Following petitions from local cattle and agricultural organizations and reconsideration of the review, the U.S. Fish and Wildlife Service reclassified the tree as threatened in 2016.
+At the time of reclassification, there was a reported 33,000 to 44,000 individuals, compared to the 2,300 when the cypress was added to the Endangered Species Act.

 Current population threats

 Alteration of fire regimes

 The modern habitat of the Santa Cruz cypress no longer experiences fires at its natural frequency.
 Without disturbances like fire, the trees undergo little population growth and decreasing reproduction.
 Existing trees become post-reproductive and no longer produce viable seeds.
 Human-created fires can occur too often, destroying immature trees before reaching reproductive age.
 The U.S. Fish and Wildlife Service cited the altered fire regime as one of the most important threats to the populations.